MikeDigitize/JSFundamentals/README.md

 ```

-It wouldn't be unreasonable after seeing the above to think that <code>bar</code> is a reference to <code>foo</code> as, firstly we assigned <code>bar</code> to <code>foo</code>, secondly it has access to a property on <code>foo</code> and a strict equality check between the two returns true.
+It wouldn't be unreasonable after seeing the above to think that <code>bar</code> is a reference to <code>foo</code> as, firstly we assigned <code>bar</code> to be equal to <code>foo</code>, secondly it has access to a property on <code>foo</code> and a strict equality check between the two returns true.
 This isn't the case though.
 By assigning <code>bar</code> to <code>foo</code> we've just pointed another identifier to wherever the object value of <code>foo</code> is held in memory.
 Therefore any comparisons between the two are comparing the same value in memory.
 Consider the following:

 ```javascript
 // re-assign `foo` to a new object